Javascript is not enabled.

 spinner image Image Alt Attribute

-Join AARP for $12 for your first year when you sign up for Automatic Renewal.
-Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP The Magazine
+Get instant access to members-only products and hundreds of discounts, a free second membership, and a subscription to AARP the Magazine.

 Join Now

 If you’ve been diagnosed with kidney failure, Medicare may waive its usual two-year waiting period required for people who qualify based on receiving Social Security Disability Insurance (SSDI).
-About eight in 10 Americans with kidney failure have Medicare coverage, according to the National Kidney Foundation.
+About 8 in 10 Americans with kidney failure have Medicare coverage, according to the National Kidney Foundation.

 End-stage renal disease is one of two conditions that allow people to receive Medicare quickly before age 65.
 The other is amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.

-To qualify, you need to earn 40 work credits toward Social Security by age 65, but younger people can qualify based on a sliding scale of work credits.
 Call Social Security at 800-772-1213 or sign up for a My Social Security account to find out how many work credits you have.
 Medicare’s Eligibility Tool can also offer guidance.

 Another option: You can qualify as the spouse or dependent child of a person who has earned enough work credits.
 Your State Health Insurance Assistance Program (SHIP) can help with Medicare enrollment and coverage questions.

-When does coverage for kidney disease take effect?
+When does Medicare coverage for kidney disease take effect?

 If you’re 65 or older, you can receive kidney-related benefits from Medicare anytime after you enroll.